Benefits of Using a Water Softener

 Soft water preserves the efficiency of water heaters.

-Gas storage and tankless water heaters using soft water hold on to the factory efficiency rating over a 15-year lifetime.
-In comparison, using hard water for a gas water heater can reduce efficiency by up to 48 percent.
+Gas storage and tankless water heaters running on soft water hold on to the factory efficiency rating over a 15-year lifetime.
+In comparison, using hard water for a gas water heater can cut efficiency by up to 48 percent.

 If you own an electric water heater, up to 30 pounds of rock-like scale can build up in the tank from hard water.
 The scale is an inferior heat conductor.
 It can reduce the life of your heating element, because it has to work longer to heat water.